Blinningjr/Blinningjr.github.io/_posts/2021-03-29-Dwarf-Pieces.markdown

 If that attribute is empty then the piece must be the only piece and it represents the whole object, thus it should not be removed at any point.
 But if it has a value then I will subtract it with size of the base type, if the resulting `size_in_bits` value is zero then I remove it from the list of pieces.

+My solution to the second problem of reading the correct value when the `location` attribute of the piece is a address is to track the offset when going down the type tree.
+The offset is given by the attribute `DW_AT_data_member_location` and is present under the `DW_TAG_member` dies, then when I read the value from a address I first add the offset to the address.

 This post is not finished, I am going to update it with more information.